harness-training-dept/CanaryCDWorkshop/README.md

 ![deployment screen](/images/deployscreencan.jpg)

 17. Ok!
-Now we have the Canary Deployment setup, we're going to need to setup a verification phase.
-This is the step where we will consult metrics from Prometheus about our Canary.
-(TL;DR Prometheus is an open source metrics gathering agent and engine for distributed systems.)
-To set this up we'll need to add a Verification step to our Workflow.
-In the Verify section of the workflow click on Add Step.
+Now we have the Deployment framework setup.
+First off we're going to configure the Canary Phase of the Workflow with a verification and rollback step.
+First up we're going to need to add a verification phase to our canary.
+(This is the step where we will consult metrics from Prometheus about our Canary.
+(TL;DR Prometheus is an open source metrics gathering agent and search engine for distributed systems.)
+To set this up we'll need to add a Verification step to our Canary Phase.
+In the Verify section of the Canary Phase click on Add Step.
 Your screen should look something like this:

 ![add step](/images/addsteppromcan.jpg)